 A native of Canada, he studied at McGill University, then the Courant Institute (NYU) where he completed his PhD in 1990 under the direction of S.R.S.
 Varadhan.

 Institute in Berkeley, then was a faculty at UCDavis until he returned to Canada in 1998.
 His research is on the large scale behaviour of interacting particle systems and stochastic partial differential equations, recently concentrating on the Kardar-Parisi-Zhang universality class, where he and collaborators discovered the first exact solutions of the KPZ equation, the polymer endpoint distribution, and, more recently the general solution of the model TASEP, and through it the fixed point of the universality class.

 He was a Sloan Fellow (1996-98), invited session speaker at the International Congress of Mathematicians (2010),

-gave the Current Developments in Mathematics 2011 and St. Flour 2012 lectures, and was a plenary speaker at the International Congress of Mathematical Physics (2012), Fellow of the Royal Society of Canada (2016)
+gave the Current Developments in Mathematics (2011) and St. Flour lectures (2012), was plenary speaker at the International Congress of Mathematical Physics (2012), Fellow of the Royal Society of Canada (2016)